 Red Mass for Supreme Court Justices, Judges and Government Officials

-Archbishop J. Peter Sartain, D.D., S.T.L., Archbishop of Seattle, will be the homilist for the Red Mass, held annually in Washington the day before the Supreme Court’s new term opens.
+Most Reverend Kevin J. Farrell, Bishop of Dallas, will be the homilist for the Red Mass, held annually in Washington the day before the Supreme Court’s new term opens.
 The Mass is offered to invoke God’s blessing and guidance on justices, judges, diplomats, attorneys and senior government officials.
 Cardinal Donald Wuerl, Archbishop of Washington, will be the principal celebrant at the Mass.

 Cathedral of St. Matthew the Apostle